cdrummey216/dead-mans-switch/README.md

 So, here we are.

-You're on your Linux machine and looking for a solution, the answer.
-You’ve got a message you want to deliver, but only in the case of your early demise.
+You're on your Linux machine and looking for a solution to a unique problem.
+You’ve got a message you want to deliver, but only in the case of your (early) demise.
 This is a NoDB application to turn your server into a configurable dead man’s switch.
 It will deliver a custom email message and attachments to a list of addresses after a timestamp goes stale.
 You're just going to need python3 and apache2.

 Download this repo and open a terminal.
-Run ‘sudo bash ./install.sh’ then enter your Linux username.
-This install process will copy code to your localhost (in /var/www/html) and create the dead man’s switch service (in /etc/systemd/system).
+Run ‘sudo bash ./install.sh’, and then enter your Linux username.
+This install process will copy code to your localhost (in /var/www/html) and create/start the dead man’s switch service (in /etc/systemd/system).
+It will also create a folder on your desktop called /dms_files and these are the files that will be delivered as email attachments when the switch is activated.

-Now, go to ‘localhost’ in a browser and configure your switch.
+Now, go to your ‘localhost’ in a browser to configure your switch and to update your timestamp.
+Or, you can always rely on 'sudo bash /var/www/html/dms-update.sh' to update your timestamp.

+So, this is 'goodbye', this is 'until next timestamp...' ~deadman